mgrave/School_Admission_Form/README.md

 1. Fill in the required fields marked with an asterisk (*).
 2. Choose options from the dropdown menus for fields like gender, class, and section.
-3. Submit the form, and the data will be sent to the server.
+3. Submit the form and the data will be sent to the server.